soundanalogous/Breakout/README.md

 - Mac OS X 10.6 or higher
 - Windows 10, 8, 7 or XP ([Java JRE 1.6 or greater required to run Breakout Server](http://www.java.com/en/download/index.jsp))
-- Has been tested successfuly on Ubuntu versions 12.04 and 14.04 running in 64-bit mode on an x86-64 processor
+- Has been tested successfully on Ubuntu versions 12.04 and 14.04 running in 64-bit mode on an x86-64 processor
 - May work on older versions of OS X and Windows as well but has not been tested
 - May work on other Linux distributions but has not been tested